urmilasamarth-max/DA-urmsam2971/README.md

 - Tableau / Power BI dashboards: Established core competencies to produce dashboards and analytics visuals on Tableau / Power BI

 ## Projects I have completed:
-  I worked on a scenario for a retail company, analysing current and future data to recommend upgrading the data system and achieve profitability in a competitive market.
+ A] I worked on a scenario for a retail company, analysing current and future data to recommend upgrading the data system and achieve profitability in a competitive market.

 - [Excel] – Created and cleaned a dataset for the last five years using Claude and prepared cleaning and sorting to create ten different data tables with various fields.
   RetailDatabase:(https://github.com/urmilasamarth-max/DA-urmsam2971/blob/main/RetailDatabase_10k.csv)